CloudBoltSoftware/hands-on-lab/blueprint_extensibility/README.md

 # Blueprint Extensibility
 This is a very basic example of how you could leverage Connection Infos in CloudBolt to connect to an external system, in this case Cisco ACI.
 This blueprint does not include the calls to ACI, but provides the building blocks necessary to get started with reaching out to an external system.

+### Prerequisites
-Pre-requisite - create a connection info (Admin > Connection Info) in CloudBolt That is labeled with "aci"
+Create a connection info (Admin > Connection Info) in CloudBolt That is labeled with "aci"

 Documentation and further examples for extending CloudBolt can be found below: https://docs.cloudbolt.io/articles/#!cloudbolt-latest-docs/advanced-option-returns